helamhiri/Qhack2022_solutions/algorithms_500_DeutschJozsaStrikesAgain_template/readme.md

 # Deutsch Jozsa Strikes Again

-I am writing this documentation to share with you the line of thinking that led me to the problem solution as well as explaining the code more thoroughly.
+I am writing this documentation to share with you the line of thinking that led me to the problem solution as well as to explain the code more thoroughly.

 Let’s first start with the problem statement:
 > The Deutsch-Jozsa algorithm was one of the first to demonstrate a quantum advantage.